 9: Rest your eyes: When you relax your eyes you are inviting your mind and body to follow.
 Do yourself a favor and grab yourself a yoga eye pillow and enjoy 5 minutes of relaxation.

 11: Cancel, clear, delete your energy drains: Notice what zaps your precious energy and reduce your exposure to gossip, shopping centers, busy places, certain friends or family members.
-Better still cancel, clear and delete their existence in your life.

 13: Hum your worries away: Time to Hum.
 Place your hand on top of your head, smile, now start humming.
 Feel the healing vibration of the hum reach the top of your head.
 Your clever hum will brush away the cob webs, soothe your mind, relax your face muscles and nourish your nervous system.